Clever-ISA/Clever-ISA/specs/psABI.md

 ##### Scalar Types

 The classification of scalar types is as follows:
-* All integer types have class INTEGER.
+* All integer and vector types have class INTEGER.
 * All pointer types have class INTEGER.
 * All floating-point types have class FLOAT, except that an extended 128-bit binary floating-point type or 8-bit binary floating-point type shall have class INTEGER.
 * Enumeration types have class INTEGER.